apluslms/a-plus-rst-tools/README.md

   since the text fields are part of the pool from which the questions are randomly selected.)
 * `category`: exercise category
 * `status`: exercise status (default "unlisted").
 See available [statuses](#list-of-exercise-statuses).
+* `reveal-model-at-max-submissions`: If true, the questionnaire feedback reveals the model solution after the user has consumed all submission attempts.
+  The feedback may reveal the model solution even before the exercise deadline.
+  Note that A+ has a separate feature for showing exercise model solutions after the deadline.
 * `allow-assistant-viewing`: Allows assistants to view the submissions of the students.
   Can be set to true or false.
 Overrides any options set in the conf.py or config.yaml files.
 * `allow-assistant-grading`: Allows assistants to grade the submissions of the students.